 - what to expect every step of the way

 - what you need to do both before and after your surgery

-- · how to care for your new joint for life
+- how to care for your spine for life

+Preparation, education, continuity of care, and a pre-planned discharge are the keys to optimum results in spine surgery.
 Communication is essential to this process.
 Please remember that your handbook is just a starting point.
 No two patients are exactly alike.
-Your physician, nurse, or therapist may add to or change some of the recommendations to ensure that our program is tailored especially to you.
+Your physician, nurse, or therapist may add to or change some of the recommendations to insure that our program is tailored especially to you.
 Always use their recommendations first and remember to ask questions if you are unsure of any information.
 Write down any special instructions or information that you are given.
-Keep this handbook with you and use it to keep important information together during your time at O:A:S:I:S Hospital.
+Keep your handbook with you and use it to keep important information together during your time at O:A:S:I:S Hospital.

-When you return home, remember to keep your handbook nearby to use as a reference after your joint replacement.
+When you return home, remember to keep your handbook nearby to use as a reference after your surgery.